agmsb/mildly-helpful-cloudshell/README.md

 ```
 ## More random Cloud Shell things:

-- Boost mode to get an `e2-medium` machine
+- Boost mode to get an `e2-medium` machine.
 - You can run `Cloud Shell` in `ephemeral mode` to get a factory fresh instance every time.
 - You can restart your instance to get a clean state.